MiguelCarlosRojas/MiguelCarlosRojas/README.md

 <div>
  <p>
-I am Mid-level Web developer able to build a Web presence from the ground up - from concept, navigation, layout and programming.
-Skilled at writing well-designed, testable and efficient code using current best practices in Web development.
-Fast learner, hard worker and team player who is proficient in an array of scripting languages and multimedia Web tools.
+I’m a Mid-level Web Developer 🧑🏻‍💻 skilled in building engaging web experiences from concept to deployment. 🚀 Proficient in writing well-structured, testable, and efficient code using modern web development practices. 💻 A fast learner, hard worker, and collaborative team player 🤝, I excel in various scripting languages and web tools.

-I have excellent design & coding skills, as well as an ability to convert requirements into exciting online applications.
+🛠️ My strengths include excellent design 🎨 and coding skills, with a talent for turning ideas and requirements into exciting, user-friendly online applications. 🌟 Let’s build something amazing!
 </p>
 </div>